Jammy2211/PyAutoCTI/docs/advanced/database.rst

     session = af.db.open_database("database.sqlite")

     emcee = af.Emcee(
-        session=session,  # This instructs the search to write to the .sqlite database.
+        session=session,  # This can instruct the search to write to the .sqlite database.
     )

 When a model-fit is performed, a unique identifier is generated based on the model and non-linear search.
 However,